Revolutions of 1989: Hungary

 The initially inconspicuous opening of a border gate of the Iron Curtain between Austria and Hungary in August 1989 then triggered a chain reaction, at the end of which the GDR no longer existed and the Eastern Bloc had disintegrated.
 It was the largest escape movement from East Germany since the Berlin Wall was built in 1961.
-The idea of opening the border came from Otto von Habsburg and was brought up by him to Miklós Németh, who promoted the idea.
-The local organization in Sopron took over the Hungarian Democratic Forum, the other contacts were made via Habsburg and Imre Pozsgay.
+The idea of opening the border came from Otto von Habsburg and was brought up by him to Németh, who promoted the idea.
+The local organization in Sopron took over the Hungarian Democratic Forum, the other contacts were made via Habsburg and Pozsgay.

 Extensive advertising for the planned picnic was made by posters and flyers among the GDR holidaymakers in Hungary.
 The Austrian branch of the Paneuropean Union, which was then headed by Karl von Habsburg, distributed thousands of brochures inviting them to a picnic near the border at Sopron.
 After the pan-European picnic, Erich Honecker dictated the Daily Mirror of 19 August 1989: "Habsburg distributed leaflets far into Poland, on which the East German holidaymakers were invited to a picnic.
 When they came to the picnic, they were given gifts, food and Deutsche Mark, and then they were persuaded to come to the West."

-But with the mass exodus at the Pan-European Picnic, the subsequent hesitant behavior of the Socialist Unity Party of East Germany and the non-intervention of the Soviet Union broke the dams.
+With the mass exodus at the Pan-European Picnic, the subsequent hesitant behavior of the Socialist Unity Party of East Germany and the non-intervention of the Soviet Union broke the dams.
 Now tens of thousands of the media-informed East Germans made their way to Hungary, which was no longer ready to keep its borders completely closed or to oblige its border troops to use force of arms.
 In particular, the leadership of the GDR in East Berlin no longer dared to completely block the borders of their own country.